 Origin: Uji, Kyoto

 Cultivars: Yabukita & gokoh

 Matcha is the fine powdered tea used in the Japanese tea ceremony Chanoyu.
-It is produced in a similar way to gyokuro, but with even more intense shading for up to 30 days before picking.
+The leaves are grown in a similar way to gyokuro, but with even more intense shading of up to 30 days before picking.

-The tencha is ground in granite mills to produce a powder of vibrant green hue and the consistency of talcum, which are key quality indicators.
-Because the powder is so fine, it tends to form lumps by static electricity.
-The lumps do not easily dissolve in water, which is why it's a good idea to sift the powder before whisking.
+The processed leaves, called tencha, are ground in granite mills to produce a vibrant green powder the consistency of talcum.
+Because the powder is so fine, it tends to form lumps via static electricity.
+The lumps do not easily dissolve in water, which is why some like to sift the powder before whisking.

-For the essential kit for whisking up a frothy matcha, check out our great value Matcha Starter Set, which includes a matcha bowl, whisk and spoon, and while stocks last, a free whisk holder!
+For the essential kit for whisking up a frothy matcha, check out our great value Matcha Starter Set, which includes a matcha bowl, whisk and spoon.

 High grade matcha is ground into very fine powder, so it gets rich foam on top when whisked with the bamboo chasen.
 However it is also easy for static electricity to build up and for matcha to clump.
 In order to improve the taste and avoid lumps, we recommend that you sift the matcha before whisking for a smooth texture.

 For usucha, or 'thin tea', which is how matcha is normally served, use 2 chashaku (or 1 teaspoon/2g) of matcha to 70ml of water.

 For koicha, the 'thick tea' used in Japanese tea ceremonies, use 4 chashaku (or 2 teaspoons/4g) of matcha to 50ml of water.
 Only high quality matcha, like our Ceremonial Grade, is suitable for koicha.